 The IAEA’s TC programme supports human resource capacity building activities, networking, knowledge sharing and partnership facilitation, as well as the procurement of equipment.
 Human resource capacity building is provided through expert missions and meetings, fellowships and scientific visits, and special training courses focusing on the safe and effective use of peaceful applications of nuclear energy and nuclear technology.
 In addition, the IAEA organizes regional and interregional workshops, and supports national workshops.

 Training courses and workshops provided through the technical cooperation programme cover a wide range of topics related to the peaceful application of nuclear technology in various sectors.
 This approach helps build local expertise, and strengthens networking by bringing together researchers and technicians from across the developing world.

 Expert assistance makes available on-the-spot in-country training by a recognized expert.
-Expert missions may be of a few weeks’ duration or may extend to a whole year.

 Scientific visits are awarded to senior staff in order to broaden the scientific or managerial qualifications of specialists in developing countries.
 Scientific visits may have a duration of up to two weeks.